lukebrandonfarrell/redux-persist-machine/docs/README.md

 ### Setup

-Firstly add the return value of `createPersistMiddleware` to your redux middleware.
-Then after creating your store, run the `createPersistMiddleware().run` method.
+Firstly add the return value of `createPersistMachine` to your redux middleware.
+Then after creating your store, run the `createPersistMachine().run` method.

 ```js
 // e.g. save and load methods -> available as separate packages below